HR SERVICE DESK SUPPORT

 - Managing and Processing DBS Checks

 Daily HR Support: Operating Hours and Contact Information

-Our HR Remote Service Desk can be contacted on 0800 073 4444 (option 3) during the following hours:
+Our HR Remote Service Desk can be contacted on 0800 073 4444 (option 3 for HR; option 4 for DBS) during the following hours:

 Term time: Monday to Thursday 08.00 - 17.30; Friday 08.00 - 16.00